Check how RazorpayX Vendor Payment app works. Manage user roles and check how to mark an invoice as paid.

 When you purchase goods or avail services from a vendor, it is usually on credit.
 The vendor sends you an invoice and expects payments as per the agreed payment terms.
 You make the payment after deducting TDS, if any.

-The Vendor Payments App allows you to automate the process of making these payments to your vendors in three simple steps:
+You can use the RazorpayX Vendor Payments to automate the process of making payments to your vendors in three simple steps:

 Upload an invoice on the RazorpayX Dashboard.